RameshAditya/Resume/README.md

+# ADITYA RAMESH
 L-Block, Men’s Hostel,
 VIT University, Vellore

-# ADITYA RAMESH
+### DIGITAL FOOTPRINT:

-(+91) 9600013822
+* (+91) 9600013822
-www.rameshaditya.wordpress.com
+* www.rameshaditya.wordpress.com
-github.com/RameshAditya
-linkedin.com/in/adityaramesh1998/
+* www.github.com/RameshAditya
+* www.linkedin.com/in/adityaramesh1998/

 ## EXPERIENCE

 *Algorithm Blogger* | **Algorithmic Memoirs** | *August 2017 - Present*
-* Currently host a blog “Algorithmic Memoirs” entirely devoted to the exploration of data structures and algorithms – rameshaditya.wordpress.com
+* Currently host a blog “Algorithmic Memoirs” entirely devoted to the exploration of data structures and algorithms – www.rameshaditya.wordpress.com
 * Hosted and maintained with the intent of reinforcing my technical grasp of algorithms and data structures, spreading my insights and experiences, and connecting with like-minded experts, and groups.
 -----------------------------------------------------------------------------------------------------------------